 All trade and property tax receivables are shown net of an allowance for uncollectibles.
-Trade accounts receivable allowance in excess of 30 days is equal to 10 percent of outstanding trade accounts receivable at March 31, 2012, the trade accounts receivable allowance in excess of 60 days is equal to 15 percent of outstanding trade accounts receivable at March 31, 2012, the trade accounts receivable at March 31, 2012, the trade accounts receivable at March 31, 2012, the trade accounts receivable allowance in excess of 90 days is equal to 20 percent of outstanding trade accounts receivable allowance in excess of 120 days is equal to 25 percent of outstanding trade accounts receivable at March 31, 2012, and the trade accounts receivable at March 31, 2012.
-The property tax receivable allowance is equal to 2.5 percent of property taxes outstanding for 0 to 4 years, 15 percent of property taxes outstanding for 5 to 10 years, 35 percent of property taxes outstanding for 11 to 20 years, and 100 percent of property taxes outstanding for over 20 years, at March 31, 2012.
+Trade accounts receivable allowance in excess of 30 days is equal to 10 percent of outstanding trade accounts receivable at March 31, 2012, the trade accounts receivable allowance in excess of 60 days is equal to 15 percent of outstanding trade accounts receivable allowance in excess of 90 days is equal to 20 percent of outstanding trade accounts receivable at March 31, 2012, and the trade accounts receivable allowance in excess of 120 days is equal to 25 percent of outstanding trade accounts receivable at March 31, 2012.
+The property tax receivable allowance is equal to 2.5 percent of property taxes outstanding for 0 to 4 years, 15 percent of property taxes outstanding for 5 to 10 years, 35 percent of property taxes outstanding for over 20 years, at March 31, 2012.